Run SQL scripts from the command line

 Argument Action and Usage

-/inputfile This switch is used to specify an SQL or ZIP file with the script to execute.
+/inputfile Specifies an .sql or .zip file containing the script to execute.